W. Arthur Garrity Jr.

 Wendell Arthur Garrity Jr. (June 20, 1920 – September 16, 1999) was a United States district judge of the United States District Court for the District of Massachusetts notable for issuing the 1974 order in Morgan v.
 Hennigan which mandated that Boston schools be desegregated by means of busing.

 Education and career

-Born in Worcester, Massachusetts, Garrity received an Artium Baccalaureus degree from College of the Holy Cross in 1941, and was then a Sergeant in the United States Army during World War II, from 1943-45.
-He received a Bachelor of Laws from Harvard Law School in 1946, and served as a law clerk to Francis Ford of the United States District Court for the District of Massachusetts from 1946 to 1947.
+Born in Worcester, Massachusetts, Garrity graduated from the College of the Holy Cross with a Bachelor of Arts in 1941.
+He was then a sergeant in the United States Army during World War II, from 1943-45.
+He then earned his Bachelor of Laws from Harvard Law School in 1946, and served as a law clerk to Francis Ford of the United States District Court for the District of Massachusetts from 1946 to 1947.

 Garrity entered private practice in Boston and Worcester from 1947 to 1948.
 He was an Assistant United States Attorney for the District of Massachusetts from 1948 to 1950, lecturing in federal jurisdiction and procedure at Boston College Law School from 1950 to 1951.
 He was in private practice in Boston from 1951 to 1961.
 He was the United States Attorney for the District of Massachusetts from 1961 to 1966.